PiethonV1/csci401w-sandbox-web-scrapingg/Assignments/1-product-vision.md

 ---

 ## Executive Summary
-[Detailed summary about the product's purpose, its users, and its benefits.]

 Hinton.io is providing a prediction service of stock price and cryptocurrencues using cutting edge technolegies, servicing customers from financially illeterate to expert investors.